Semir Cerić Koke

-Semir Cerić (Семир Церић; born 23 May 1963), better known as Koke (Коке), is a Bosnian singer.
+Semir Cerić (Семир Церић; born 23 May 1963), better known as Koke (Коке), is a Bosnian narodna muzika singer.

-His music style is folk and modern turbo-folk.
+His music style is folk and modern turbofolk.

 Career

 The beginning of Koke's music career dates from 1988, when he published his debut album – Sanja (for Diskos label).
 The title song is also notably performed by Serbian folk singer Toma Zdravković, in ekavian form ("Sećaš Li Se Sanja" – 1990).

 After cooperation with Diskos, Koke published albums Život Me Je Prevario (1994) and Jednom Se Živi (2001) for In Takt Records.
 The album Blago Tebi (1999) was released by Sarajevo Disk.
 The fifth studio album, Koke (2003), was published in Grand Production.
 Re-release albums Koke (2017) and Blago Tebi (2018) were published for original productions.
 Koke's sixth studio album, Idemo Dalje (2009), was released by Hayat Production.

 Koke has recently recorded three singles with music videos: "Kafanica Laganica" for BN Music in 2017, "Sve I Sad" for Hayat Production in 2019 and "Jednom Se Mora Krenuti Dalje" (self-release) in 2020.
 Three recent singles without music videos are: "Častit Ću Pola Grada" (2013), "Carski Karavan" (2017) and "Ne, Ne Diraj" (2018).

 Koke's evergreen hits are: "Nek' Ti Bude Kao Meni", "Emina" (cover), "Aida", "Sanja", "Glumica", "Zavodnica", "Nevjernica", "Treba Vremena", "Robinja Ili Kraljica", "Vjerovala, Bolovala", "Kad Te Neko Spomene", "Život Me Je Prevario", "Kraj Priče", "Moja Dobra Vilo", "Otkako Je Banjaluka Postala" (interpretation), etc.

-Koke performed concerts in Germany, Austria and Switzerland in addition to those in the Western Balkans, as well as USA states (tours) and Australia (tours), – because a large number of Bosnian migrants is present in these countries.
+Koke gives concerts in Germany, Austria and Switzerland in addition to those in the Western Balkans, as well as USA states (tours) and Australia (tours), – because a large number of Bosnian migrants is present in these countries and they want to hear his songs and remember their past.
 Koke also usually performs in Eid TV program on Hayat TV during this Muslim holiday.

 Koke took part in Grand Diet Plus Festival 2012 and recently Ilidžanski festival 2017 and 2019.

 He was one of the members of the jury of music competitions Zvijezda možeš biti ti (abbr.
 ZMBT; Hayat TV) and Valentino zvijezde (OTV).